Foreign travel advice

 Insults or jokes about the North Korean political system and its leadership are severely frowned upon.
 Foreigners have sometimes found themselves in trouble for not paying what was deemed to be a sufficient level of respect – including not treating images of the leader with care.

-Offences that would be considered trivial in other countries can incur very severe penalties in North Korea.
-On 16 March 2016 a US national was sentenced to 15 years hard labour after his conviction for crimes against the state; he was alleged to have attempted to steal a political slogan from the staff quarters of a main tourist hotel.
+In recent years, the North Korean authorities have arrested some visitors on various grounds, including 4 US citizens and 1 Canadian.
+On 7 May 2017, a US national was arrested for an unknown offence.
+On 22 April 2017, a US national was arrested at Pyongyang airport for an unspecified hostile act.
+On 16 March 2016 a US national was sentenced to 15 years hard labour after a conviction for crimes against the state.
+He was alleged to have attempted to steal a political slogan from the staff quarters of a main tourist hotel.

-Although there is no specific legislation outlawing homosexuality in North Korea, same sex relationships are considered unacceptable by the authorities.
+Although there’s no specific legislation outlawing homosexuality in North Korea, same sex relationships are considered unacceptable by the authorities.

 Any technology incorporating Global Positioning Systems must be left with North Korean customs on entry into the country and collected on departure.
 Foreign mobile phones can be brought into the country but must be registered at the airport.
 They can only be used in North Korea by purchasing a North Korean SIM card.